openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. Social Engineering prevention involves a combination of technical measures, policy enforcement and wallet holder education.
 Strategies for mitigation include:

-        1. User Education: Users should be educated about the common tactics used in social engineering attacks and how to identify potential scams
+        1. **User Education**: Users should be educated about the common tactics used in social engineering attacks and how to identify potential scams

         1. Phishing resistant authentication